A space for knowledge of birds and people

 EWA promotes the engagement of all people in bird conservation by sharing their knowledge and understanding of birds, and helping to safeguard cultural identities.
 EWA is founded on the recognition that humans everywhere are inspired culturally, practically and spiritually by birds.
 We collect culturally relevant knowledge of birds, including local and traditional ecological knowledge, and share this globally via the internet and other media.
 We work with indigenous people, local communities, conservationists and academics, and their institutions, to promote bird conservation through the recognition, affirmation and celebration of traditional and contemporary knowledge, and the environmental stewardship ethic inherent within diverse cultural traditions.

-Dr Andy Gosler EWA Director is University Research Lecturer in Ornithology and Conservation at Oxford University, where he holds a joint position between the Edward Grey Institute of Field Ornithology (Department of Zoology) and the Institute of Human Sciences (School of Anthropology and Museum Ethnography).
+Professor Andrew Gosler, EWA Director is an Associate Professor in Applied Ethnobiology and Conservation at Oxford University, where he holds a joint position between the Edward Grey Institute of Field Ornithology (Department of Zoology) and the Institute of Human Sciences (School of Anthropology and Museum Ethnography).
+He is also a Fellow in Human Sciences at Mansfield College.
 Following a B.Sc. in Environmental Biology from UCW Aberystwyth and M.Sc. in Pure and Applied Plant Taxonomy from the University of Reading, he obtained his DPhil in Ornithology at Oxford in 1987.
 His research interests span bird ecology and evolution, through ethno-ornithology to conservation.
 He has published widely in these fields and is a former Editor of the international journal Ibis.
 He received the Bernard Tucker Medal of the British Trust for Ornithology in 1999 and Union Medal of the British Ornithologists’ Union in 2012.
 He co-edited Ethno-ornithology, Birds, Indigenous Peoples, Culture and Society with Australian ethno-ornithologist Sonia Tidemann, published in 2010, and has convened symposia in Ethno-ornithology at conferences of the European Ornithologists’ Union and International Ornithological Congress.
 He is the originator of EWA.

 Dr John Fanshawe, Senior Strategy Adviser, BirdLife International.
 John Fanshawe is a conservationist, ornithologist, and author who has worked in international bird conservation since 1987, dividing his time between the UK, Kenya and Tanzania.
 Previously Head of Policy and Advocacy (1998-2003) and Head of Development Programmes (1995-1995); he now leads BirdLife’s work on culture and society, and is EWA’s primary link for the Partnership.
 He has a particular interest in local conservation and development initiatives, and the role of traditional ecological knowledge.
 John studied law as an undergraduate, and has a DPhil in zoology from Oxford where he was a member of the Wildlife Conservation Research Unit.
 He also has an MA in Contemporary Arts Practice from University College Falmouth.
 With Terry Stevenson, he co-authored a Field Guide to the Birds of East Africa, and with Stevenson and Nigel Redman its sister guide to the Horn of Africa.
 For one day a week, he is seconded to the Cambridge Conservation Initiative where he co-ordinates CCI’s work on the arts, science, and conservation.
 His work for EWA fits naturally within this portfolio.